dohliam/gasp-translator/README.md

-# Global-ASP Translator - A translation system for the Global African Storybook Project
+# Global-ASP Translator - Translation system for the Global African Storybook Project

 The goal of this project is to build an easy-to-use and accessible translation system to automate the process of translating [African Storybook Project](http://africanstorybook.org/) stories into other languages for [Global-ASP](https://global-asp.github.io).